vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 Vespa’s nativeRank.
 We use a simple linear combination of the two ranking models.
-Since the nativeRank lexical feature is normalized in the range `[0,1]`, combining it with semantic similarity is more straightforward as we don’t need to normalize unbound lexical ranking features, such as BM25.
+Since the nativeRank lexical feature is normalized in the range `[0,1]`, combining it with semantic similarity is more straightforward as we don’t need to normalize unbound lexical scoring functions, such as BM25.
-We use an `query(alpha)` parameter to control how each method influences the overall hybrid score.
+We use a `query(alpha)` parameter to control how each method influences the overall score.

 <pre>
 rank-profile hybrid inherits default {